In Their Own Write

 Musings on Project Management

-Kenneth F. Smith, Central Books, 2023, $80.00/paperback, e-book available, 475 pages.
+Kenneth F. Smith, Central Books, 2023, $80.00/paperback, print only, 475 pages.

 Managers are continually confronted with a variety of issues at various stages of a program’s project life.
 Musings on Project Management highlights some typical problems, offering both tried and true “best practice” approaches as well as some innovative recommended solutions, complete with techniques, tools, and templates.

 Kenneth Smith joined USAID as a civil servant in 1965, converting to the Foreign Service in 1971.
 He was assigned to Washington, D.C. (with extended temporary duty to Vietnam and other USAID missions), Manila, Seoul, and Jakarta before retiring from USAID in 1983.
 After retirement he continued working as a freelance project management consultant for USAID and others.
-He holds a BA and an MA in government and international relations from the University of Connecticut, an MA from MIT, and a doctorate in public administration from George Mason University.
+He holds a BA and an MA in government and international relations from the University of Connecticut, a SM from MIT, and a doctorate in public administration from George Mason University.

 How to Be a Diplomat